 Useful content and an easy way to find that content are absolute musts.

 Visitors are looking for things like service times and location.
 That information should be able to be found in seconds.
 Place it prominently on the homepage or header and link to it from your menu.
 Pages telling the visitor what the church believes and what to expect are also useful for visitors (my wife and I have been new in town and I remember what we were checking church sites for).
 There should also be a simple and well-organized menu where people expect it to be — at the top of every page.

 Events (when kept up-to-date!) are handy for regulars.
 An events section would more or less be like an online bulletin.
-Many times myself or my wife asks the other what time or day such and such is.
+Many times my wife or I ask the other what time or day such and such is.
 It’s very convenient to find that information on our church’s website, especially when I can’t locate a bulletin or remember what exactly it was that the announcement video said.